Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.0.7)

 Understanding Havoc Demon Hunter Mechanics

-In the below sections are a number of explanations on exactly how some of the core components of how Havoc works.
+In the below sections are several explanations on exactly how some of the core components of how Havoc works.
 It dives into the underlying mechanics of major cooldowns and rotational abilities to get a better understanding of exactly why you are pressing each button.

 Havoc Demon Hunter Major Cooldowns